h2oai/nitro/docs/index.md

     view(f'What a coincidence, {name}, I feel {feel}, too!')
 ```

+*Output:*

 ![Hello World app](assets/images/app-basic.gif)

-And here's a more elaborate example in [just 7 Python statements](https://github.com/h2oai/nitro/blob/main/py/h2o_nitro/templates/samples/recruitment/app.py).
+And here's a more elaborate example in [just seven Python statements](https://github.com/h2oai/nitro/blob/main/py/h2o_nitro/templates/samples/recruitment/app.py).
-Yes, you read that right - 7 pages built using 7 statements!
+Yes, you read that right - seven pages built using seven statements!

+*Output:*

 ![Recruitment app](assets/images/app-recruitment.gif)

-## Status

-H2O Nitro is pre-alpha software.
-API is subject to change.

 ## Vision

 - **Write once, run anywhere.** Build apps for mobile (iOS, Android), desktop (Linux, OSX, Windows) and the web from one
   codebase, using one language.
 - **Write less, do more.** Code is a liability.
-Less code ≈ less bugs.
+Less code = less bugs.

+## Status

+**H2O Nitro is experimental software.
+API is subject to change.
+Do not use in production.**

+Critical missing features include data visualization, back-button (history) support, internationalization and localization.

+The API is mostly stable, but expect minor changes while we ship support for at least one other
+language (R, Go, Typescript, C#, Java planned), and compile apps to mobile or desktop.

 ## Features

 - **No HTML/Javascript.** Build sophisticated multi-page wizard-like workflows and walkthroughs using pure Python.
 - **Less Code.** Laser-focused on keeping application code simple, concise, and clear.
     - **Simplicity.** Page flow follows code flow.
-    - **Conciseness.** Lowest number of lines of code for expressing solutions to a given problem. bugs.
+    - **Conciseness.** Lowest number of lines of code for expressing solutions to a given problem.
     - **Clarity.** Write apps without jumping through callbacks, request handlers, or event handlers.
 - **Minimal API.** Only three functions: `view()`, `box()`, `option()`, and optionally `row()` and `column()` for
   layout.